Loch Lomond: Angling

 Fly and coarse fishing on Loch Lomond is regulated by the Loch Lomond Angling Improvement Association (LLAIA), who issue permits to members and visiting anglers.
 The association employ water bailiffs to monitor the actions of anglers on the loch and ensure angling is carried out in accordance with permit conditions.

 Land-based activities

 Loch Lomond Golf Club is situated on the south-western shore.
 It has hosted many international events including the Scottish Open.
 Another golf club, "The Carrick" has opened on the banks of the Loch adjacent to the Loch Lomond Club.

-The West Highland Way runs along the eastern bank of the loch, and Inveruglas on the western bank is the terminus of the Cowal Way.
+The West Highland Way runs along the eastern bank of the loch, and Inveruglas on the western bank is the terminus of the Loch Lomond and Cowal Way.
 The West Loch Lomond Cycle Path runs from Arrochar and Tarbet railway station, at the upper end of the loch, to Balloch railway station, at the south end.
 The 28 km long cycle path runs along the west bank.

 At the southern end of the loch near Balloch is a large visitor and shopping complex named Loch Lomond Shores.